micmejia/bible-dump/NKJV/Micah/Mic 3.md

 And I said: "Hear now, O heads of Jacob, And you rulers of the house of Israel: _Is it_ not for you to know justice?

 ###### 2
-You who hate good and love evil; Who strip the skin from [^a]My people, And the flesh from their bones;
+You who hate good and love evil; Who strip the skin from My people, And the flesh from their bones;

 ###### 3
 Who also eat the flesh of My people, Flay their skin from them, Break their bones, And chop _them_ in pieces Like _meat_ for the pot, Like flesh in the caldron."